My favorite plants that are good for the air (and safe for pets, too!)

 By Stacy Nguyen

 As a visual artist and designer, beautiful aesthetics are very important to me (which is why I especially love Zungleboo tableware!
 Eco-friendliness plus clean and modern lines?
 No brainer!).
-One way I make my surrounding space beautiful, nourishing, and also healthful is by decorating with houseplants.
+One way I make my surrounding space beautiful, nourishing, and also healthful is by decorating with my favorite houseplants.
 I am obsessed with anything living and green that I can manage to keep alive.

 You know what’s also important to keep alive?
 Yes, my two dogs.
 Their names are Georgie (a mutt that is part Pomeranian and part pure nervousness) and Maxi (a Havanese that is pure chaos and always hungry).
 Because Maxi is so curious and always putting everything into her mouth, it’s important for me to have houseplants that are pet-safe.

 Here are five of my faves — and by the way, a cool bonus is that, in addition to being beautiful, these favorite houseplants also purify the air in our homes.

 There are a lot of different kinds of peperomia plants (also known as baby rubber plants), and amazingly, the entire peperomia family is non-toxic to pets.
 I love peperomias because they are not very fussy and will grow in many environments.
 I had one of mine in a dark corner for months expecting it to suffer and get leggy.
 But it actually ended up doing pretty good!

 I love Christmas cacti because they bloom in the dead of winter, during a time when all other plants are like, “no thanks!”
 These are easy to care for and come in a variety of really pretty colors.
 They are very easy to propagate, too!
 In fact, so easy that I believe all of my Christmas cacti have come from cuttings from friends.